brycebaril/level-gc/README.md

 Returns an object that will let you trigger Garbage Collection runs.

+If you provide the optional `lts` long term storage instance, as records are deleted they will be put into the `lts` instance.

 **Why not use [through2](http://npm.im/through2)?
 Well, the filter needs to be reusable, and this is the best interface I've come up with so far for creating a _multi-record scoped reusable_ custom filter.

 `.run([callback])`